You need a plan to start a literature/systematic review. This plan is a Protocol/Proposal.

 To find out, you should run the ‘scoping searches’ or a ‘scoping review’.
 It means you should search for systematic reviews or reviews trying to answer the same question as yours.

-* a scoping review is a type of review through which the researchers find our about the scope and amount of the literature related to a topic or a research question.
-Scoping search is very useful before any research or review because it tells use if your research/review is novel.
+* A scoping review is a type of review through which the researchers find out about the scope and amount of the literature related to a topic or a research question.
+Scoping the search is very useful before any research or review, as it tells us whether our research/review is novel.

 1.1: If there is no similar systematic review